damienmckenna/metatag/README.txt

   or
     <?php render($page['content']['metatags']); ?>
   Without one of these being present the meta tags will not be displayed.
+* An alternative method to fixing the missing-tags problem is to change the page region used to output the meta tags.
+The region used may be controlled from the settings page, it is recommended to test different options to identify the one that works best for a specific site.
 * Versions of Drupal older than v7.17 were missing necessary functionality for taxonomy term pages to work correctly.
 * Using Metatag with values assigned for the page title and the Page Title